rukman7/rukman7.github.io/about.md

 ### Author

 Hi, My name is Rukmangathan.
 'Rukman' in short.
-I work for a sucessful company as a software engineer.
+I work for a successful company as a software engineer.
 While I love to wear many hats, Most of my work is primarily focused around backend tech.
 I always wanted to gather my scattering thoughts or the random things I read or learn and save it somewhere.
 Maybe I'll write about those random things I learn/read here or maybe not.
 Excuse the brevity!